 Tom Venuto,

-Founder & CEO, Burn the Fat Inner Circle
+Founder of, Burn the Fat Inner Circle

 Author of Burn the Fat, Feed the Muscle